What are Behaviorally Anchored Rating Scales (BARS)?

-Behaviorally Anchored Rating Scales, also known as BARS, are a type of performance management scale that use behavior “statements” as a reference point instead of generic descriptors commonly found on traditional rating scales.
+A Behaviorally Anchored Rating Scale, also known as BARS, is a performance management scale using behavior “statements” as a reference point instead of generic descriptors found on traditional rating scales.

-Designed to add the benefits of both qualitative and quantitative information to the appraisal process, the BARS method of performance appraisal measures an employee’s performance against specific examples of behavior that are given a number rating for the purpose of collecting data.
+Even in 2023, the BARS approach to performance appraisals is still widely adopted.
+The process is designed to add the benefits of both qualitative and quantitative information to the appraisal process; the BARS method measures an employee’s performance against specific behavior examples that are given a rating for data collection.

-Establishing specific behaviors for grading are meant to give the rating a higher degree of accuracy relative to performance.
-This is because you’re relying on unique, individual behaviors required for each individual position within an organization, instead of behaviors that can be evaluated in any position across the board.
+Establishing specific behaviors for grading gives the rating a higher degree of accuracy relative to performance.
+This is because you’re relying on unique behaviors required for each position within an organization instead of behaviors evaluated across the board.

 For now, let's dive into some examples of what BARS might look like.

 Examples of Behaviorally Anchored Rating Scales

 The job being appraised belongs to a customer service representative:

 - A level four rating might assume the rep answers the phone after 1 to 2 rings with a friendly greeting

 - A level six rating might assume the rep answers phone after 1 ring with the correct company greeting